csiro-hydroinformatics/c-interop/README.md

 * boost date-time
 * time series (inherited from its usage in time step modelling systems)

 The repo also includes an R package `cinterop` that helps handling consistently (including memory management...) some of the data stemming from the C/C++ glue code.
-It si expected to host a python package sometime, possibly Matlab material too.
+It is expected to host a python package sometime, possibly Matlab material too.

 ## Example